Publish Your Recording Responsibly to Prevent False Copyright Claims

 - Warner Music Group

-If you wish to release your own recordings on platforms like Spotify and Apple Music then you will use a distributor too.
+If you wish to release your own recordings on platforms like Spotify and Apple Music, then you will need to use a distributor too.

-Many distributors try to protect your copyrights by scanning YouTube to find videos that are using your recording without permission.
+Some distributors try to protect your copyrights by scanning YouTube to find videos that have used your recording without permission.

 This scanning service is called “Content ID Matching”.

-Andrew’s distributor scans YouTube and discovers Melanie's video.
-It listens closely and notices that some parts of Melanie's video sound the same as Andrew's recording.
-Even though Andrew and Melanie’s recordings are different, the scan only takes notice of those parts that match – the parts between speaking where the same background music can be heard.
+Mark’s distributor scans YouTube and discovers Naomi’s video.
+It listens closely and notices that some parts of Naomi’s video sound the same as Mark’s recording.
+Even though Mark and Naomi’s recordings are different, the scan only takes notice of those parts that match – the parts between speaking where the same background music can be heard.

-The distributor incorrectly assumes that Melanie's video is infringing on Andrew’s copyright.
+The distributor incorrectly assumes that Naomi’s video is infringing on Mark’s copyright.
 It then does the following:

-1. Places ads on Melanie's video in order to earn revenue for Andrew.
+- Places ads on Naomi’s video in order to earn revenue for Mark.

-2. Initiates a Copyright Claim that may result in Melanie’s video being removed from YouTube if she does not respond.
+- Initiates a Copyright Claim that may result in Naomi’s video being removed from YouTube if she does not respond.

-Content ID Matching should only be used by musicians who have released original music.
-It should never be used to protect spoken-word recordings that use royalty free background music.
-This is because royalty free background music is "non-exclusive" music, meaning that it can be used by multiple people.
+But Content ID Matching should NEVER be used to protect spoken-word recordings that use royalty free background music.
+This is because royalty free background music is “non-exclusive” music, meaning that it can be used by multiple people.

 How this problem MULTIPLIES

-There may be many other YouTube videos that include the same background music that Andrew has used.
-As a result, Andrew’s distributor may burden many YouTube videos with incorrect Copyright Claims, potentially inconveniencing hundreds, perhaps even thousands of people over time.
+There may be many YouTube videos that feature the same background music that Mark has used.
+Mark’s distributor may burden them all with incorrect Copyright Claims, potentially inconveniencing hundreds, perhaps even thousands of people over time.

-What to do if you are in Melanie's situation
+What to do if you are in Naomi’s situation

 I recommend that you read the following article, which explains (a) how to remove the false copyright claim, and (b) how to ensure it never comes back.

-What to do if you are in Andrew's situation
+What to do if you are in Mark’s situation

-If you have published a recording through a distributor, please log in to your account to ensure that they are not conducting Content ID Matching services for you.
-It's important that you are sure about this.
+If you have published a recording through a distributor, please check with your distributor to see if they are conducting Content ID Matching for you.
+If they are, please ensure that this service is disabled for your recordings.

-IMPORTANT - Your distributor might be performing Content ID Matching on your behalf without your knowledge!
+IMPORTANT – Your distributor might be performing Content ID Matching on your behalf without your knowledge, so be sure to check!

 Many distributors conduct Content ID Matching as part of a service called “Sync Licensing” or “Rights Management” and you may have inadvertently signed up for these services when you first provided a recording to your distributor.
 People make this mistake quite often!